rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 For testing locally (e.g. using your own laptop) this containter, we suggest to use one the specfem3d examples, since the data used by RA (e.g. abruzzo) requires a computer enviroment/VM with large memory.

-One of the examples identified for testing locally the docker is the ([homogeneous halfspace] (https://github.com/geodynamics/specfem3d/tree/devel/EXAMPLES/homogeneous_halfspace_HEX8_elastic_absorbing_Stacey_5sides)).
+One of the examples identified for testing locally the docker is the [homogeneous halfspace](https://github.com/geodynamics/specfem3d/tree/devel/EXAMPLES/homogeneous_halfspace_HEX8_elastic_absorbing_Stacey_5sides)

-All the necesary input files for running this test are in this [link] (https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/specfem3d_test_input)
+All the necesary input files for running this test are in this [link](https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/specfem3d_test_input).

 Note: This test should take around 6 minutes using 4 cores.